 Regardless of the situation, shaking and quivering implies that your hamster is going through a stressful time—whether it’s normal or not.

-4 Possible Reasons Why a Hamster is Shaking
+The 4 Reasons Why a Hamster Is Shaking

 As a hamster owner, it is important to recognize the root causes of why your hamster may be shaking.
 Some reasons aren’t as critical as others and can be very simply corrected.
 However, being able to differentiate between an emergency situation and less-threatening shaking is crucial.